 The central piece of ornamentation on the site are these animated lines meant to evoke a curtain ﬂowing in the breeze (the title of the show — Lüften — roughly translates to letting in fresh air).
 I modelled these as follows:

 - The lines between the two control lines interpolate between the two control lines.
-I gave both the same number of points, so this is an easy operation.
+I gave all lines the same number of points, so the interpolation is a simple operation.

 This recipe produces a design space with a huge number of variables.
 I tend to think the way to get a handle on a space like this is to build tooling to explore it so I did.
 If you hit T on your keyboard, you’ll see the little control window I used to ﬁnd the set of parameters that produce the right effect.